Wynonie Harris: Later career

 Harris transitioned between several recording contracts between 1954 and 1964.
 In 1960 he cut six sides for Roulette Records, including a remake of his hit "Bloodshot Eyes" and "Sweet Lucy Brown", "Spread the News", "Saturday Night", "Josephine" and "Did You Get the Message".
-He also became more indebted and was forced to live in less glamorous surroundings.
+He also became more indebted and was forced to live in less glamorous surroundings, selling encyclopedias door-to-door to sustain himself when recording work had dried up.

 In 1964 Harris resettled for the last time in Los Angeles.
 His final recordings were three sides for Chess Records in 1964: "The Comeback", "Buzzard Luck" and "Conjured".
 His final large-scale performance was at the Apollo in November 1967, where he performed with Big Joe Turner, Big Mama Thornton, Jimmy Witherspoon and T-Bone Walker.

 Death

 Harris died of esophageal cancer on June 14, 1969, aged 53, at the USC Medical Center Hospital in Los Angeles.

 Legacy

 He was the subject of a 1994 biography by Tony Collins.

 Since the end of the twentieth century, there has been a resurgence of interest in his music.
 Some of his recordings are being reissued, and he has been honored posthumously.